Welcome to the Regional Writer Section. We are now accepting applications for writers interested in participating in the 2016 Festival.

 Authors who are interested in applying for the 2016 should contact Mr. Ken Smoke at email@example.com for more information.

-Regional Writers who will be joining the 2015 Dahlonega Literary Festival include:
+Regional Writers who joined us for 2015 Dahlonega Literary Festival include:

 East TN natives and twin sisters Jean Valentine and Leigh Hartigan learned their love for the arts early, coming from a creative family of musicians and artists.
 As adults, Jean pursued a variety of vocations including running her own business.
 Leigh raised her family while pursuing an IT career.
 After Jean’s husband passed away and Leigh retired, they opened a new chapter in their lives by writing children’s books together using pen name Jean Leigh Claudette.
 They began writing their stories in January 2010.
 After much hard work and searching for a family-friendly publisher, they successfully landed their first contract with Tate Publishing, a family-based publisher in Mustang, Oklahoma.
 Their first book was released November 2011 and they now have five books for children published and number six is in production.
 They also write romance novels using the pen name Valentine Hart, and their first e-book romance is on Amazon.

 Shadow of a Smile is Valerie Joan Connors’s third novel, and was released by Deeds Publishing in June of 2014.
 In Her Keeping, was released in August of 2013 by Bell Bridge Books.
 Valerie’s first novel, Give Me Liberty, a historical novel set in New York just after World War II, was self-published in 2010.
 She is the current President of the Atlanta Writers Club, an organization with more that 700 active members and a 100-year history in the Atlanta area.
 During business hours, she’s the CFO of an architecture, engineering and interior design firm.
 Valerie lives in Atlanta with her husband and two dogs